kttran80/ChoHyVong/Notes/hoc_chut_dinh/setup/angularjs.md

 m.sayHello();
 console.log(m.greetingMessage);

+<a id="markdown-config-webpack-to-have-an-entry-point" name="config-webpack-to-have-an-entry-point"></a>
 ## config webpack to have an entry point
 run this command
 webpack ./wwwroot/app/main.js ./wwwroot/app/bundle.js

+<a id="markdown-install-a-nice-console-emulator" name="install-a-nice-console-emulator"></a>
 ## install a nice console emulator
 http://cmder.net/

 after that clean up index.html and then modify in the script section
 <script src="/app/bundle.js"></script>

+<a id="markdown-we-can-stop-the-typescript-watch-loader-too-and-use-webpack-" name="we-can-stop-the-typescript-watch-loader-too-and-use-webpack-"></a>
 ## we can stop the typescript watch loader too and use webpack !!!!

+<a id="markdown-explore-webpack" name="explore-webpack"></a>
 ## explore webpack
 webpack --help